bastiroid/sharedoc/Software requirements.md

 Normal flow:

-  1. User clicks create new group button
+i.
+User clicks create new group button
-  2. A new group is created and the group view opens with settings for the created group
+i.
+A new group is created and the group view opens with settings for the created group
-  3. Group has to be given a name and the user can specify who has access to view or edit the documents
+i.
+Group has to be given a name and the user can specify who has access to view or edit the documents

 What can go wrong: